mhshariatipour1378/Avatars-Placeholder/README.md

 # Aavatar Placeholder #

 ### API ###
-Read more guidance in the document.
-[Multiavatar API](https://api.multiavatar.com).
+Read more guidance in the [Document](https://avatar-placeholder.iran.liara.run/).

 **To use the avatars in your project, use the following URLs:**